A variety of no-cook food items

 It is also important to include a sufficient supply of clean drinking water in your emergency food kit.
 The general recommendation is to have at least one gallon of water per person per day for drinking and sanitation purposes.
 Additionally, consider including a manual can opener, disposable plates, utensils, and napkins to ensure you have everything you need to consume the non-perishable foods in your kit.

-See also No Cook Strawberry Sauce
+See also Easy No Cook Lunches

 Simple and Safe: Tips for Storing No-Cook Food Supplies